 Sustainability communication – you can’t do without it!

 Sustainability has become a key factor in a company’s public image.
 Customers and shareholders expect genuinely sustainable development.
 When it comes to recruitment and the ‘war for talent’, prospective employees want to know from their potential employers how sustainably they operate.
-How sustainable a company is can also be a deciding factor in business acquisition.
-More and more clients are incorporating relevant evidence into their supplier evaluations.
-However, it is also clear that without sustainability being embedded in corporate goals and strategy, with support from management, authentic sustainability communication is difficult to achieve.
+How sustainable a company is can also be a deciding factor in client acquisition.
+More and more clients are incorporating relevant evidence into their supplier assessments.
+However, one thing is also clear: without sustainability being embedded in corporate goals and strategy, and with support from management, it is difficult to communicate sustainability authentically.

 No greenwashing, please

-Advertising and marketing campaigns are flooding us with green promises.
-Consequently, the suspicion of empty rhetoric hangs over all sustainability communication.
-The key, therefore, is not greenwashing, but transparency.
+Advertising and marketing campaigns flood us with green promises.
+As a result, the suspicion that it’s all just empty rhetoric hangs over any sustainability communication.
+The key point, therefore, is this: no greenwashing – transparency is what’s needed.
 Employees, customers and other stakeholders want authentic communication about measurable efforts that have a positive impact on the environment and society.
-Even ‘fuck-ups’ and lessons learnt are welcome, because sustainability is a challenge for everyone.
-Those who talk about and share their experiences also expand their network and strengthen the movement.
-Many explicitly want companies to take a stance – even on critical issues.
+Even ‘fuck-ups’ and ‘lessons learnt’ are welcome, because sustainability is a challenge for everyone.
+Those who talk about and share their experiences not only expand their network but also strengthen the movement.
+Many people expressly want companies to take a stand – even on critical issues.

 Showcasing people and their commitment